Program your Ignatian Way

 From the airport of San Sebastián, you can take an Interbus service (website of Interbus) to the Bus Station in San Sebastian.

 From Donostia-San Sebastian, take the La Guipuzcoana bus which reaches Loyola in one hour.
-The bus stop is in Avenida de la Libertad (Freedom Avenue) in between the streets Txurruka and Garibai.
+The bus stop is at the Bus Station (close to the main train station) or in Avenida de la Libertad (Freedom Avenue) in between the streets Txurruka and Garibai.
 Line Lurraldebus UK01.

 Using Public Transport During Your Pilgrimage: